-- Use discipline-appropriate approaches to critically analyze social problems or processes - Analyze the consequences of social actions or forces and their impact upon social structure or the individual. - Evaluate the foundations of diversity within the human experience.
+- · Use discipline-appropriate approaches to critically analyze social problems or - Analyze the consequences of social actions or forces and their impact upon social structure or the individual. - Evaluate the foundations of diversity within the human experience.

-Liberal Arts: Inter-segmental General Education Transfer (IGETC)

-Students who plan to transfer to the California State University system (CSU) or the University of California system (UC) are encouraged to pursue a Certificate of Achievement in Liberal Arts.
-Students are advised to consult with a Counselor to develop your own program of study.
+•• a Booonphono Liberal Arts: Inter-segmental General Education Transfer (IGETC) Certificate of Achievement Students who plan to transfer to the California State University system (CSU)